 All lofts are designed as one piece of furniture with space for 2 mattresses.
 Remember to consult your roommate first and agree to loft.

-Option 2: If you choose to build your own loft, please use our blueprints below.
+For the 20-21 academic year our usual supplier, Lowe's in Big Rapids, is not providing any loft kits.
+If you choose to build your own loft, please use our blueprints below.
 The university does not provide any of the lumber or other raw materials.
-Plans are for double beds only.
-Custom lofts must be pre-approved through the Office of Housing (more information under Loft Policy).
+Plans are designed for double beds but there are instructions on making a single loft in the plans below.
+Custom lofts (purchased on Amazon or other retailer) must be pre-approved through the Office of Housing and Residence Life (more information under Loft Policy).

 - Legs must be at least 4" x 4".
 It is acceptable to permanently join two 2" x 4"s with glue and screws or bolts to create the 4” x 4” leg post.